R v DB: Judgement

 Justice Rosalie Abella, writing for the majority, held that the presumptive offence provisions violated section 7 and were unconstitutional.
 Not only because of the reverse onus, which infringed the established principle that the crown has the burden of proving aggravating factors, as a component of substantive presumption of innocence.
 But also because they violated the presumption of diminished moral blameworthiness for youth, a new principle of fundamental justice the court took the opportunity to recognize in the case.

 In recognizing the new principle, Abella J reviewed the long tradition of the Canadian justice system treating youth and adult accused differently.
-She reviewed the Juvenile Delinquents Act and the Young Offenders Act, which taken together with the YCJA demonstrated a century old practice of distinctive treatment for juvenile offenders relative to similarly situated adults.
+She reviewed the Juvenile Delinquents Act and the Young Offenders Act, which taken together with the YCJA demonstrated a century-old practice of distinctive treatment for juvenile offenders relative to similarly situated adults.
 She noted that the motivation for enacting said laws was rooted in the belief that youth were less morally blameworthy, and more in need of an approach centred on welfare and rehabilitation.
 She also found further support for this notion in Convention on the Rights of the Child, of which Canada was a signatory.
-She also noted it was widely acknowledged that age plays a role in decision making capacity and moral development, and Canadian courts had long taken notice of that fact.
+She also noted it was widely acknowledged that age plays a role in decision-making capacity and moral development, and Canadian courts had long taken notice of that fact.
 Overall, Abella held that there was widespread societal consensus that the presumption of diminished moral blameworthiness was fundamental to the fair operation of the legal system.
 She also found the principle to yield a manageable legal standard.

-Ultimately, Abella J held that the presumption of diminished moral blameworthiness for young persons was principle of fundamental justice, flowing from their heightened vulnerability, lower maturity, and reduced capacity for judgement.
-And held that the principle would require youth to be subject to youth sentences, unless the crown could discharge it's burden of establishing the presumption had been rebutted.
+Ultimately, Abella J held that the presumption of diminished moral blameworthiness for young persons was the principle of fundamental justice, flowing from their heightened vulnerability, lower maturity, and reduced capacity for judgement.
+And held that the principle would require youth to be subject to youth sentences unless the crown could discharge its burden of establishing the presumption had been rebutted.

 Abella J then also turned to the publication ban provisions, holding that the protection of the young person's privacy was a manifestation of the presumption of diminished moral blameworthiness, because it aided the rehabilitation of youth by preventing stigmatization, and shielded the youth from greater psychological and social stress.
 Holding that the lifting of the ban rendered the sentence significantly more severe, she held that putting the onus on the youth to justify why they remained entitled to a publication ban was also a violation of section 7.